 We will retain your Personal Information for as long as necessary to fulfil the purposes outlined in this Privacy Policy or as required by law.
 If you close your account, we may retain certain information for legal or operational purposes, such as fraud prevention or record keeping.

-We take reasonable steps to protect the Personal Information we collect from you from unauthorized access, use, or disclosure.
-This includes Two factor authentication, secured infrastructure (Amazon Web Services) and access controls.
-However, no method of data transmission over the internet is 100% secure, and we cannot guarantee the absolute security of your Personal Information.
+1. We take reasonable steps to protect the Personal Information we collect from you from unauthorized access, use, or disclosure.
+This includes Two factor authentication, secured infrastructure, and other measures and controls.

 We will notify you, as soon as possible, if a breach in security results in an unauthorized intrusion into our system that materially affects you and will subsequently report the corrective action taken in response to the intrusion.
 Specifically, we will comply with our obligations under the Privacy Law if a notifiable data breach occurs and will liaise with the Office of the Australian Information Commissioner to manage that breach.